Skip To Main Content

 Latin II

-This course continues with the introduction to Latin grammar and vocabulary begun in Latin I or Latin IA/IB.
+This course continues with the introduction to Latin grammar and vocabulary begun in Latin I or Latin IA/IB by building upon student knowledge of nouns and adjectives and adding a core understanding of Latin verb forms and mood constructions.

 Read More about Latin II